tiagovalverde/slack-sudo-bot/README.md

 ### Setup

-In the terminal type `npm install @slack/client –save` to install the Slack SDK
+In the terminal type `npm install @slack/client --save` to install the Slack SDK

 Add your Bot token in the index.js file